 How much do grades matter if your child is a gifted athlete hoping to compete in college?
 Will athletic talent alone make college affordable for your family?
 The short answer is no. It takes more than athletic talent to be a college athlete, let alone be an athlete on scholarship.
 Your child’s grades matter and they matter a lot.
 Athletes who combine great grades with athletic talent (and a good attitude) will get the best offers from college coaches.

 Do Grades Matter?

-Your grades may keep you from receiving an athletic scholarship and a chance to play collegiate sports!
+Your child’s grades may keep them from receiving an athletic scholarship and a chance to play collegiate sports!

 Do grades matter that much?

-Your academic record is going to affect your scholarship opportunities as much as your athletic prowess.
-You are not the crowd that is going to give up sports and spend all of your time becoming a super genius.
+Your athlete’s academic record is going to affect their scholarship opportunities as much as their athletic prowess.
+I know your kids are not the crowd that is going to give up sports and spend all of their time becoming a super genius.

 However, and this is huge, academics are super important.
 Academics are a key component of understanding the recruiting code.
-Coaches will usually look at your GPA and ACT/SAT scores before they contact you.
+Coaches will usually look at your GPA and ACT/SAT scores before they contact an athlete.
 The higher your grades and test scores, the more attractive you are to college coaches.

-No matter how good you are, if you cannot succeed academically your opportunities will be limited.
+No matter how good your child is if they cannot succeed academically their opportunities will be limited.
 The NCAA Division 1 and 2 have a 2.3 minimum GPA and the NAIA is 2.0.
 Realize those minimums are just to be admitted to the college or university.
-If you sneak in with these grades, you may get some need based money, and if you are lucky some athletic money as well, but the real money is in academics.
+If your kid sneaks in with these grades, they may get some need-based money, and, if lucky, some athletic money as well, but the real money is in academics.

 While most athletic scholarships will be $5,000 or less, academic scholarships will usually range from a few thousand dollars to full tuition.